hevayo/ballerina-openai-client/openai.finetunes/Package.md

-Connects to the OpenAI Fine-tunes API from Ballerina with `ballerinax/openai.finetunes` package.
+Connects to the OpenAI Fine-tunes API from Ballerina with the `ballerinax/openai.finetunes` package.

-## Package Overview
+## Package overview
 The `ballerinax/openai.finetunes` package is a [Ballerina](https://ballerina.io/) connector for OpenAI's Fine-tunes API.
 The connector provides access to fine tuning state-of-the-art models.
 By using the `ballerinax/openai.finetunes` package, you can easily integrate OpenAI's advanced AI capabilities into your own Ballerina applications.

 |                             | Version         |